meichen91/beautiful-jekyll/_posts/2018-11-10-SHAP-explainable-machine-learning.md

 ![SHAP summary plot for KNN]({{ "/img/SHAPSummary_KNN.png" | absolute_url }})

 The above two examples used the KernelExplainer interfaced with Scikit-learn and the TreeExplainer with XGBoost uses the accleration described in the paper.
 Here, I shall illustrate again the drawback of gain-based method in the next figure.
-The impact of Sex and Pclass are under-valued by the gain-based feature importance compared to SHAP.
+The impact of Sex and Pclass are undervalued by the gain-based feature importance compared to SHAP.

 ![SHAP and gain-based feature importance for XGBoost]({{ "/img/FeatureImportance_XGB.png" | absolute_url }})